 Losing the hub of the house for weeks or months is probably the greatest inconvenience of a kitchen remodel.
 The key to survival is in finding another place where you can prepare and eat meals.
 It should be readily available the family but out of the way of ongoing construction.

 At a minimum, you’ll want your refrigerator, a microwave and/or toaster oven, and some pots, pan, dishes, glasses, and utensils.
 Think light meals – lots of healthy salads – to save yourself from additional stress.
 If you’re going through a major kitchen renovation, your local take-out businesses and nearby restaurants may become your favorite getaways.
 Try to think of it as an adventure!

 At J.T.
 McDermott, we make sure you have a customized schedule before the work begins so you can best prepare for the construction phase.
-Your Lead Craftsman and production team will also work with you to make the necessary preparations.
+Your Lead Craftsman and production team will also work with you to make the necessary preparations for your St. Louis remodel.
 To learn more, schedule a conversation with us today.
 We look forward to meeting you!